Dowdall claims Hutch told him he and alleged Dublin criminal shot David Byrne

 Mr Dowdall began his evidence against Hutch by outlining his connections to the Hutch family since he was a teenager.

+He said that he and his father, Patrick had been travelling back from Strabane in Co Tyrone in February 2016 when Patsy Hutch rang his dad and asked him to book a hotel room at the Regency.

+He told the court that there was nothing unusual about this as they often booked hotel rooms, holidays and flights for Patsy.

-He said on the eve of the Regency shooting, his father collected a key card to a room that was used by one of the gunmen.
-He told the court the key card was handed to Hutch.
+Mr Dowdall said on the eve of the Regency shooting, his father collected a key card to a room that was used by one of the gunmen.
+He told the court the key card was handed to Hutch that evening when they met in Dublin.

 Mr Dowdall said he first learned of the Regency attack on the radio and had also been contacted by his wife about it.